Manganese: Applications

-Manganese has no satisfactory substitute in its major applications in metallurgy.
-In minor applications (e.g., manganese phosphating), zinc and sometimes vanadium are viable substitutes.

 Steel

-Manganese is essential to iron and steel production by virtue of its sulfur-fixing, deoxidizing, and alloying properties, as first recognized by the British metallurgist Robert Forester Mushet (1811–1891) who, in 1856, introduced the element, in the form of Spiegeleisen, into steel for the specific purpose of removing excess dissolved oxygen, sulfur, and phosphorus in order to improve its malleability.
+Manganese is essential to iron and steel production by virtue of its sulfur-fixing, deoxidizing, and alloying properties.
+Manganese has no satisfactory substitute in these applications in metallurgy.
 Steelmaking, including its ironmaking component, has accounted for most manganese demand, presently in the range of 85% to 90% of the total demand.
 Manganese is a key component of low-cost stainless steel.
 Often ferromanganese (usually about 80% manganese) is the intermediate in modern processes.

 Small amounts of manganese improve the workability of steel at high temperatures by forming a high-melting sulfide and preventing the formation of a liquid iron sulfide at the grain boundaries.
 If the manganese content reaches 4%, the embrittlement of the steel becomes a dominant feature.
 The embrittlement decreases at higher manganese concentrations and reaches an acceptable level at 8%.
 Steel containing 8 to 15% of manganese has a high tensile strength of up to 863 MPa.
 Steel with 12% manganese was discovered in 1882 by Robert Hadfield and is still known as Hadfield steel (mangalloy).
 It was used for British military steel helmets and later by the U.S. military.